-- 1. Archer has armguard, glove or tab, arrows in quiver and bow.
-Archer stands behind the "waiting line". - 2.
+Archer has armguard, glove or tab. arrows in quiver, and bow.
+Archer stands behind the "waiting line".

 Archers waits for two whistle blasts from range commander.
-After hearing two whistle blasts, the archer goes to the shooting line. - 3.
-STANCE (1): stand straight and tall, with feet shoulder width apart, sideways to the target.
-Do not pull an arrow from your quiver. - 4.
+After hearing two whistle blasts, the archer goes to the shooting line.

+- 1. STANCE: Stand straight and tall, with feet shoulder width apart, sideways to the target.
+Do not pull an arrow from your quiver. - a.
 The range commander blows one whistle blast.
-One whistle blast means that the archer can nock an arrow and begin shooting. - 5.
-NOCK(2) your arrow below the nock locator. (see attached for details). - 6.
-SET BOW HAND GRIP(3): Set your bow hand on the bow grip comfortably with loose grip in your bow hand.
-Keep fingers relaxed; - 7.
-SET HOOK(4): place your string hand on the sting below the arrow (three fingers below the arrow for beginner archers).
-The string should be in the first joint of the fingers.
-Do not use your little finger or thumb. - 8.
-RAISE AND EXTEND BOW (PRE-DRAW)(5): Raise your bow arm and look toward the target and raise your string arm with elbow at shoulder height. - 9.
-DRAW(6): While looking at the target with your string arm at shoulder height, pull back the string so that your body is in the shape of a "T".
-Keep a loose grip on your bow hand. - 10.
-ANCHOR(7): If you are a beginner, draw the string back to your face and touch the tip of your index finger to the corner of your smile.
+One whistle blast means that the archer can nock an anow and begin shooting. - 2.
+NOCK: Place your arrow below the nock locator. - 3.
+SET BOW HAND GRIP: Set your bow hand on the bow grip comfortably with loose grip In your bow hand.
+Keep your fingers relaxed. - 4.
+SET HOOK: Place your string hand on the string below the arrow (three fingers below the arrow for beginner archers).
+The string should be In the first Joint of the fingers.
+Do not use your little finger or thumb. - 5.
+RAISE AND EXTEND BOW (PRE-DRAW): Raise your bow arm and look toward the target and raise your string arm with elbow at shoulder height. - 6.
+DRAW: While looking at the target with your string arm at shoulder height, pull back the string so that your body Is In the shape of a "T".
+Keep a loose grip on your bow hand. - 7.
+ANCHOR: If you are a beginner, draw the string back to your face and touch the tip of your Index finger to the comer of your smile.
 As you become more skilled you may wish to lower your anchor point to the underside of your jaw.
-Your anchor point is a point that you will draw to consistently.
+Your anchor point is a point that you will draw to consistently. - 8.
+AIM: - a.

-11. AIM(8):

-- a.
 Barebow using point of aim: Focus on your target reference point.
-Line the string next to your arrow and the tip of the arrow on your reference point. (also see details on "point of aim" method) - b.
-Bow with sights: Focus the pin of your sights on the center of the target or bull's eye. - 12.
-RELEASE(9): With your eyes focused on the target, pause and relax your string fingers releasing your bow string. - 13.
-FOLLOW THROUGH(10): After the string and arrow have been released, continue drawing back your string hand past your head.
-Keep your bow hand in place until you hear the arrow hit the target.
-Do not peek to see where the arrow hits the target. - 14.
-RELAX AND EVALUATE.(11): After follow-through evaluate or reflect upon your just completed shooting steps.
-After the arrow hits the target lower your bow and draw hand and then look at the target.
-The archer puts the bow in the rack and stands behind the waiting line until all archers have completed shooting. - 15.
+Line the string next to your arrow and the tip of the arrow on your reference point (also see details on "point of aim" method) - b.
+Bow with sights: Focus the pin of your sights on the center of the target or bull's eye. - 9.
+RELEASE: With your eyes focused on the target. pause and relax your string fingers releasing your bow string. - 10.
+FOLLOW THROUGH: After the string and arrow have been released, continue drawing back your string hand past your head.
+Keep your bow hand In place until you hear the arrow hit the target Do not peek to see where the arrow hits the target. - 11.
+RELAX AND EVALUATE: After follow-through evaluate or reflect upon your just completed shooting steps.
+After the arrow hits the target, lower your bow and draw hand and then look at the target.
+The archer puts the bow in the rack and stands behind the waiting line until all archers have completed shooting.

 The range commander blows three whistle blasts.
-The archer Proceeds to the target backstop and scores arrows. (see scoring a target).
-The archer retrieves his arrows. (see also pulling arrows)
+The archer proceeds to the target backstop and scores arrows (see Archery Scoring).
+The archer retrieves his arrows (see Pulling Arrows).